-Punjab polls: AAP puts out phone number for people to nominate the party’s CM candidate
+Punjab polls: AAP puts out phone number for voters to nominate the party’s CM candidate

 “When people nominate their chief ministerial candidate, it gives them confidence that their man is at the helm of affairs,” Mann said.

 The 117 seats of the Punjab Assembly will go to polls in a single phase on February 14.
 The results will be announced on March 10.
-A multi-cornered fight is expected in the state as the Congress, the Bharatiya Janata Party and its allies, the Aam Aadmi Party and the Akali Dal are all in the fray.
+The state will see a multi-cornered fights as the Congress, the Bharatiya Janata Party and its allies, the Aam Aadmi Party and the Akali are in the fray.